arashbioinf/playground/PATOG/Roadmap Bionfo/Home.md

 - **Why It's Different**: Orthopedic bioengineering is focused on the mechanical and material aspects of devices used in orthopedics, not on analyzing biological sequence data or omics data.

-## 13. Biopharmaceutical Engineering
-**Biopharmaceutical Engineering** is concerned with the development and manufacturing of therapeutic drugs and biologics, such as vaccines and monoclonal antibodies.
+13. **Biopharmaceutical Engineering** is concerned with the development and manufacturing of therapeutic drugs and biologics, such as vaccines and monoclonal antibodies.

 - **Tools**:
   - **Bioprocess simulation software** like **BioSolve Process**.